-I have to admit, I never made zucchini bread before, I tried it here and there but I was pretty loyal to my banana bread.
-I mean, why would I want zucchini in my bread?
-Which I know sounds a bit odd coming from me, the queen of green veggies and smoothies, but after my third attempt at this recipe I was pretty hooked!
+Before making this recipe, I have to admit I had never made zucchini bread before.
+I tried it here and there but I was pretty loyal to my banana bread.
+Why would I want zucchini in my bread?!
+Which I know sounds a bit odd coming from me, the queen veggies and green smoothies, but after my third attempt at this recipe I was pretty hooked!
 Baking this bread will make your kitchen smell heavenly with hints of cinnamon and chocolate swirling around.

-I know most zucchini bread recipes have a ton of white sugar and oil added as well as processed white flour, but those ingredients just do not exist in my kitchen.
-This recipe is super easy to make, contains no refined sugars and is made with wholesome ingredients, how baking should be.
-The hardest part is squeezing all the water out of the shredded zucchini – you really got to put some muscle into it!
-What I love about this recipe is that it’s not too sweet, as it’s sweetened with banana and a hint of honey and of course a little semi-sweet chocolate chips, which you can skip all together or replace with chopped walnuts.
+I know most zucchini bread recipes have a ton of white sugar, oil, and processed white flour.
+But those ingredients just do not exist in my kitchen.
+This recipe is super easy to make, contains no refined sugars and is made with wholesome ingredients.
+How baking should be!
+The hardest part is squeezing all the water out of the shredded zucchini.
+You’ve really got to put some muscle into it!
+What I love about this recipe is that it’s not too sweet.
+It’s sweetened with banana, a hint of honey and of course a little semi-sweet chocolate chips.
+You can skip the chocolate chips all together or replace with chopped walnuts if you’d like.

 Enjoy this bread at room temperature with your favourite tea or coffee for breakfast, mid-afternoon snack, or even dessert.
 You can even add a dollop of nut butter for added protein and healthy fats- yum!

 Preheat the oven to 350℉.
 Lightly grease the bottom of an 8½ X 4½-inch loaf pan and line with a piece of parchment paper.
 I find pre greasing helps the parchment paper stick to the pan easier.